Page 1 2

 However, the full significance of this geyser site becomes clear only in an historical retrospective: about 65 geysers and 500 further hot springs are known, including the 15 m (50 feet) and perhaps up to 20 m (65 feet) high playing Waikite Geyser and Wairoa Geyser, whose eruptions allegedly measured up to 60 m (197 feet), making it the third tallest geyser of New Zealand.

 The Te Puia walkways lead visitors on a major loop through the thermal area, while some dead-end trails and subloops give access to additional features.
-If you hike clockwise as most people do, you directly come across the main attraction, the Whakarewarewa Sinter Terrace with their geysers.
+If you hike clockwise as most people do, you come right at the beginning across the main attraction, the Whakarewarewa Sinter Terrace with their geysers.

 On a bridge the trail at first passes Kererū Geyser, located at the foot of the terrace.
 The up to 15 m (50 feet) high playing geyser is named after an endemic New Zealand pigeon because the eruption frequency may vary between repeatedly a day and less than once a week, and is thus as unpredictable and erratic as the bird's behaviour.
 Even if major eruptions are far less frequent than with Pōhutu, Kererū almost continually emits minor splashes or surges of thermal water and thus built a shiny terrace of its own in front of the vent.
 In contrast to other geysers on the main terrace, Kererū deposites dark grey, almost black sinter, tinted by pyrite (Fe2S) impurities.
 With increasing distance to the vent the shade of the sinter fades a little bit.
 The distinctive chemical composition of the water indicates that Kererū is not directly connected to the other geysers, at least as far as the exchange of fluids is concerned.